acetaminophen, caffeine, and phenyltoloxamine (cont.)

 The first signs of an acetaminophen overdose include loss of appetite, nausea, vomiting, stomach pain, sweating, and confusion or weakness.
 Later symptoms may include pain in your upper stomach, dark urine, and yellowing of your skin or the whites of your eyes.

-Overdose symptoms may also include tremors (uncontrolled shaking), fast heart rate, restless feeling; fever, loss of appetite, and seizure (convulsions).
+Overdose symptoms may also include tremors (uncontrolled shaking), fast heart rate, restless feeling, fever, and seizure (convulsions).

 What should I avoid while taking acetaminophen, caffeine, and phenyltoloxamine (Flextra Plus)?